Cheapest Way to Ship to Sweden From US (2026 Guide)

 Be Accurate with Your Customs Declaration

-Check for Prohibited Items
+Check for Prohibited and Restricted Items for Sweden

 Making the Final Decision